Weesp train disaster

-The Weesp train disaster took place on 13 September 1918 near Weesp in the Netherlands.
-With 41 deaths and 42 injured, it was the largest train disaster in Dutch railway history until 1962 when the Harmelen train disaster occurred.
+The Weesp train disaster took place on 13 September 1918 near Weesp, Netherlands.
+With 41 deaths and 42 injuries, it was the largest train disaster in Dutch railway history until the 1962 Harmelen train disaster.

 The 102 train from Amersfoort to Amsterdam derailed near the railway bridge over the Merwedekanaal near Weesp and dropped off the bank.
-Various wooden carriages were splintered, causing many casualties in them.
+Various wooden carriages were splintered, causing many casualties.

 Composition

 The train was composed of two parts; the front carriages came from Zwolle and the rear ones from Enschede.
 In Hilversum another carriage was hooked on, making a total of 11 carriages, which were pulled by the locomotive HSM 520.
 The departure time was 9:46 from Amersfoort and 10:10 from Hilversum.
 According to the schedule the train should have arrived in Amsterdam at 10:40.

-The disaster
+Derailment

 While ascending the slope of Weesp station towards the bridge over the Merwedekanaal the dike subsided over a length of 95 metres.
 This was caused by extensive rain in the preceding time and the poor state of repair of the railway dike.
-At the moment of the subsidance the locomotive was already on the bridge and thus entangled in the ironworks of the bridge construction.
+At the moment of the subsidence the locomotive was already on the bridge and thus entangled in the ironworks of the bridge construction.
 The locomotive and tender flipped to the right.
 The tender lay on the bridgehead, a luggage wagon next to it came to a standstill against the bridgehead.
-The following three carriages slid off the slope and shoved into each other.
+The following three carriages slid off the slope and smashed into each other.
 The wooden upperside was largely splintered, causing the most casualties.
 The third carriage was also engulfed by the luggage carriage on the rear and a postal carriage, which because of the speed partially ended up next to the forward carriages.
 The carriage behind the postal carriage ended up skewed down from the slope, but was barely damaged.
 The rear carriages of the train derailed but remained on the tracks.